 Software virtualization is designed to separate applications from the host machine’s underlying hardware and OS.
-You might use software virtualization to see how a new application interacts with your existing stack, before integrating with your real-life toolkit.
+You might use software or application virtualization to see how a new application interacts with your existing stack, before integrating with your real-life toolkit.

 Either way, software virtualization allows you to create a copy of your current configuration and its data you can use to test new applications, software updates, and all kinds of hypothetical scenarios without putting your actual installation and original datasets at risk.